klover-rs/spotify-api-token-manager/README.md

 ```
 note that the url of the listener always needs to be the same url you defined earlier in the spotify developer dashboard.

-after you have done it open the listener url in your browser along wihj `/login` to authorize your account
+after you have done it, open the listener url in your browser along with `/login` to authorize your account

 example of the url could be http://127.0.0.1:8080/login